nathanmarz/specter-wiki/List-of-Macros.md

 Navigates to each value specified by the path and replaces it by the result of running the transform-fn on it.
-This macro will attempt to do inline factoring and caching of the path, falling back to compiling the path on every invocation it it's not possible to factor/cache the path.
+This macro will do inline factoring and caching of the path.

-Note that `transform` takes as its initial arguments any collected values.
-Its last argument will be the structure navigated to by the passed in path.

 ```clojure
 => (transform [ALL] #(* % 2) (range 10))